jackyliu16/devenv-flask/README.md

 - If you using the normal installation script, which is the default `make install-nix` as current version, you should be able to using `make uninstall-nix` to complete uninstall the whole environment.
 - If you using the installation script in [history version](https://github.com/jackyliu16/devenv-flask/blob/7fbf044a58bb55a299771d0c947268bed7c84303/Makefile), you should also using the uninstall script in that version.

+## Appendix

+> In this chapter, i will analyze the reasons why we use the current development environment, so that future generations can further develop software on this basis.

+The reason of using nix and devenv, just because we facing a problem that because the need of databases will change as demand change.
+Therefore, it is necessary to make the databases to be synchronization though git and without need to manually execute scripts every time update the databases (*Actually, i'm looking forward to nix flakes providing file checking, every time the file hash change, run commands once*) , i have trying to using [my own version of devenv](https://github.com/jackyliu16/devenv/commit/a5c8cbb723496d472d9c1ebfec0e3bca737ca614)(*This strange request is not a common workflow*), which enable to rebuild the whole database every time you run `make env`.
+Although seems right now there is some other ways to match this goal, for example [flask-migrate](https://github.com/miguelgrinberg/Flask-Migrate).